FreeSlave/halflife-featureful/documentation/content/docs/configuration/entity-templates.md

 * `"darkblue"`
 * `"bluish"` - bluish/navy

-If it's an object, it have the following properties:
+If it's an object, it has the following properties:

 * `"color"` - same as a string form.
 Just the blood color.
 * `"by_hitgroup"` - an array that allows to set different blood colors depending on the hitbox type that was hit.
 Each item in the array is an object of the following properties: